allegranicp/Localizer/README.md

 ---

-The code for this project is contained in the IPython notebook: "Advanced_Lane_Finding.ipynb"
+The code for this project is contained in the file: "Localizer.py"

 ### Writeup / README